Byte-Blitzers/FPGA_Based_ESC_and_IMU/README.md

    ```bash
    git clone https://github.com/shardulbhave/FPGA_Based_ESC_and_IMU.git
    ```
-2. Open the project in your FPGA IDE (Vivado or Quartus).
+2. Open the project in your FPGA IDE Vivado .
 3. Review and apply the constraint files under `Constraints FIle/`.
 4. Use the `TCL Script/` to set up the build environment.
 5. Upload the bitstream to your FPGA.